intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/continue_quickstart.md

 # Run Coding Copilot in VSCode with Intel GPU

-[**Continue**](https://marketplace.visualstudio.com/items?itemName=Continue.continue) is a coding copilot extension in [Microsoft Visual Studio Code](https://code.visualstudio.com/); by porting it to [`ipex-llm`](https://github.com/intel-analytics/ipex-llm), users can now easily leverage local LLMs running on Intel GPU (e.g., local PC with iGPU, discrete GPU such as Arc, Flex and Max) for code explanation, code generation/completion, etc.
+[**Continue**](https://marketplace.visualstudio.com/items?itemName=Continue.continue) is a coding copilot extension in [Microsoft Visual Studio Code](https://code.visualstudio.com/); by integrating it with [`ipex-llm`](https://github.com/intel-analytics/ipex-llm), users can now easily leverage local LLMs running on Intel GPU (e.g., local PC with iGPU, discrete GPU such as Arc, Flex and Max) for code explanation, code generation/completion, etc.

 Below is a demo of using `Continue` with [CodeQWen1.5-7B](https://huggingface.co/Qwen/CodeQwen1.5-7B-Chat) running on Intel A770 GPU.
 This demo illustrates how a programmer used `Continue` to find a solution for the [Kaggle's _Titanic_ challenge](https://www.kaggle.com/competitions/titanic/), which involves asking `Continue` to complete the code for model fitting, evaluation, hyper parameter tuning, feature engineering, and explain generated code.